rust-lang/rfcs/active/0000-repr-nested-enums.md

 An enum is C-like if all its variants belong to two groups:

 * variants that have empty bodies
-* variants that contain exactly one value that is a C-like enum
+* variants that contain exactly one member which is a C-like enum

-Remove the restriction that variants of such nested enums can't have explicitly assigned discriminants.
+Allow the use non-empty variant bodies and explicitly assigned discriminants in a single C-like enum.

-Use the error message `discriminant value already exists [E0081]` to disallow conflicting values.
+Use the error message `discriminant value already exists [E0081]` to disallow conflicting values in enums that have an integer representation mandated by the `repr` attribute.
 The set of values of a C-like enum type is the union of the set of all values it contains, and the set of its empty-bodied values.

 # Drawbacks